-You will live, study and interact with a variety of cultures in the Southwest including those of Hispanic and Native American (primarily Hopi and Navajo) descent.
-This experience will explore issues such as land ownership, immigration and citizenship in the context of Arizona as a border state and a state where there are many Native American reservations.
-We will learn about the history, customs, language, arts, crops, food, and religious ceremonies of these ancient cultures that exist in the contemporary US.
+This experience will explore and interact with a variety of cultures in the Southwest including those of Hispanic and Native American descent.
+We will seek to understand issues such as land ownership, immigration and citizenship in the context of Arizona as a border state and a state including several Native American reservations.
+We will learn about the history, customs and spiritual worldview of these cultures and their relationship with anglo residents of the region.

 Leader: Tig Intagliata